mcv blood test high

-In this guide I will explain, what MCV blood test high means, what its clinical significance is based on my experience and peer-reviewed resources.
+In this guide I will explain what MCV blood test high means and what its clinical significance is, based on my experience and peer-reviewed resources.

 What is MCV?

 MCV (Mean Corpuscular Volume) measures the average size of your red blood cells.
-It is one part of the complete blood count (CBC) and the basic blood count (BBC) which are used to assess blood health.
+It is one part of the complete blood count (CBC), also sometimes referred to as a full blood count (FBC), which is used to assess blood health.

 A normal MCV is 80–100 femtolitres (fL) [1].
 When your results show MCV blood test high, it means your red blood cells are larger than normal — a condition called macrocytosis [2].

-Macrocytosis is not always pathological, but some vitamin deficiencies, heavy alcohol consumption, and certain bone marrow diseases may cause macrocytosis.
+Macrocytosis is not always pathological, but some vitamin deficiencies, heavy alcohol consumption, and certain bone marrow diseases may cause it.

 Why Does MCV Blood Test High Matter?